SocketCluster/socketcluster/README.md

 // Function signature: emit(sessionId, event, data, callback) socket.global.emit('localhost_9101_8000_0_47kR_u7W4LGk56rSAAAA', 'foo', eventData, callback);
 ```
+^ Generally, you should avoid targeting clients explicitly - Instead, you should use a pub/sub approach.

 Broadcast to all interested sockets/sessions (on all worker processes):
 ```js